 The building was built in 1964, while documentation stands for 1962.
 The original purpose of the building was partially the school with 16 classrooms and partially the medical clinic.
 Later the whole building has been adapted for the primary school.
-According to project documentations, materials and insulation parameters were selected according to the Polish law and were compliant with the requirements at the time (year 1962)2.
+According to project documentations, materials and insulation parameters were selected according to the Polish law and were compliant with the requirements at the time (year 1962).
 External walls are made with aerated brick, internal walls are made with full brick.
 A flat roof is a type of DMS traditional construction with insulation.
 Some of double-glazed PCV windows have been exchanged between 2000 and 2001.
-Originally the building was equipped with a gas boiler, however in
+Originally the building was equipped with a gas boiler, however in 1994 it was replaced with a heat exchanger supplying heat from the district heating system in Warsaw.
+The building is heated with traditional plate heaters.
+The whole building is ventilated naturally, except the canteen kitchen which has a mechanical ventilation.
+The only cooled room is s server room.
+The lighting installed in in the whole building is composed of T8 fluorescent bulbs.

-2 "Rozporządzenie Przewodniczącego Komitetu Budownictwa, Urbanistyki i Architektury z dn.
+&lt;sup>2 "Rozporządzenie Przewodniczącego Komitetu Budownictwa, Urbanistyki i Architektury z dn.
 21 lipca 1961 r. w sprawie warunków technicznych, jakim powinny odpowiadać obiekty budowlane budownictwa powszechnego (Dz.
 U. nr 38, poz 196)".